United States Regiments & Batteries > New YorkInfantry

 1861

-Organized at Yorkville, N.Y.
+Organized at Yorkville, New York.
 Companies G and H were recruited in Philadelphia and Newark and Company F was armed as artillery.

-June 6 Mustered in under Colonel Leopold Von Gilsa, Lt.
-Colonel Emil Duysing and Major Ernest Von Holmstedt
+June 6 Mustered in under Colonel Leopold Von Gilsa, Lieutenant Colonel Emil Duysing and Major Ernest Von Holmstedt

-July 8 Left State for Washington, D.C.
+July 8 Left New York for Washington, D.C.
 Attached to 2nd Brigade, Runyon’s Reserve Division, McDowell’s Army of Northeast Virginia for duty in the Defenses of Washington, D. C.

 August Attached to W. T. Sherman’s Brigade, Division of the Potomac